 As tech leaders take on this higher-level enterprise strategic planning, they need a long-term vision with measurable milestones.
-This kind of forecasting is incredibly difficult given the current level of uncertainty about the future.
+It’s difficult to forecast given the current level of uncertainty about the future.
 Adding to the challenge is that digital transformation does not happen overnight.

 It’s an intrinsically complex effort requiring long-range planning.
 It takes systematic changes not only in physical hardware and software but also in attitudes and behaviors across the enterprise.
-This is easier said than done, especially with a limited budget and resources for companies recovering from the economic effects of COVID-19.
+This is easier said than done, especially with a limited budget and resources for companies recovering from recent events.

 Enterprise IT Consulting: A Trusted Guidepost for IT Strategy

 The first step in attaining digital transformation is assessing current systems for what works, what doesn’t, and where gaps exist.
 This provides the starting point and foundation for IT strategy.